Sparkling White Sangria

 I ordered a white wine sangria and sat sipping the sparkling fruity concoction until all the tension of the day melted away with the warm ocean breeze.
 After that first white wine sangria, the rest of our trip was pure magic.

 Sangria always does that to me.
 And a white sangria is such a nice light beverage for summer, I love making up a pitcher (or two) when friends stop by.

 This particular blend, starts with a crisp sweet white wine.
-I used moscato because it’s so naturally sweet I didn’t need to add simple syrup or sugar.
+I used moscato because it’s so naturally sweet you don’t need to add simple syrup or sugar.

-The combination of the cool melon tone and the slight spiciness of the ginger make this white sangria an absolute winner.
+The combination of the cool melon tone and the slight spiciness of the ginger makes this white sangria an absolute winner.

 I then loaded it up with cantaloupe balls, fresh sliced strawberries, and citrus slices, and let the mixture infuse with the fruit to create a lovely light beverage.